On the Berkovich double residue fields and birational models: for finite group action

-In this section, we want to consider the relation between $\wt{\scrH(x)}$ and group action.
+In this section, we consider a relation between the double residue field and finite group actions.

-\begin{Def} Let $X$ be a variety over a field $k$.
-Let $G$ be a finite group. $G$ acts on $X$ if there is a group homomorphism $G\to{\rm Aut}(X)$. \end{Def} For brevity, we identify $\sigma \in G$ with its image by the above homomorphism. \begin{Def} Let $k$ be a non-Archimedean field.
-Let $X$ be a variety over $k$.
-Let $G$ be the finite group acting on $X$.
-We suppose that $x\in X^{\rm an}$ is a valuation.
-Then $x$ is $G$-invariant if it satisfies the following.
+\begin{Def} Let $X$ be a variety over a field $k$ and $G$ be a finite group.
+We say that \emph{$G$ acts on $X$} if we fix a group homomorphism $G\to{\rm Aut}(X)$. \end{Def} For brevity, we identify $\sigma \in G$ with its image by the above homomorphism. \begin{Def} Let $X$ be a variety over a non-Archimedean field $k$ and $G$ be a finite group acting on $X$.
+Take a point $x\in X^{\rm val}$.
+Then $x$ is \emph{$G$-invariant} if it satisfies the following.